-The breakdown of funeral costs is heavily weighted around the fees for official funeral directors who cost around £2,500 per funeral.
-Although their role can be handled by a relative, many prefer to use a regulated funeral director to oversee vital aspects including the transportation of the deceased, embalming, venue hire, ceremony arrangement and completion of documents and the death certificate.
+This is heavily weighted around the fees for official funeral directors who cost on average £2,687 per funeral.
+Although their role can be handled by a relative, many prefer to use a regulated funeral director to oversee vital aspects including the transportation and care of the deceased, ceremony arrangement and completion of documents and the death certificate.

-The danger of rising funerals costs means that the average ceremony could rise to as much as £7,000 by 2026 and £12,000 by 2036 – making them simply affordable for the majority of Britain.
+The danger of rising funerals costs means that the average ceremony could rise to as much as £5,285 by 2024 – a huge financial burden we’ll one day leave behind to loved ones.

 Remedies to reduce cost